6 Ways Minimalism Gives Us More Time to Love

-We pay lip service to the idea that "the best things in life aren't things," but do our choices and actions really send that message?
+Yeah, you've heard that saying.
+We pay lip service to this idea, but do our choices and actions really send that message?

-I think at the end of my life I'd far rather be able to connect with the people I love because I've invested my energy and time in building and strengthening those relationships.
-I'd rather be able to say, "Remember that time we..." or "Remember how much fun we had..." than worry about who is going to keep and care for all of my stuff.
+I think at the end of my life I'd rather be able to connect with the people I love because I've invested my energy and time in building and strengthening those relationships.
+I'd rather be able to say, "Remember that time we..." or "Remember how much fun we had..." than worry about who's going to keep and care for all of my stuff.

 Less stuff gives me more ability to pay attention to those people and experiences – the ones that will make my final hours happy and fulfilled.

 Less stuff gives me so much more:

 - more time to be with my husband rather than taking care of our stuff

 - more time to volunteer for a good cause

 - more time to do something creative rather than shopping or cleaning, storing, fixing, or focusing on stuff